UruTe4R/cs50ai-traffic-sign-ai/README.md

 # Nineth Model
 I tried to add 2 layers of the size of 32 hidden layers.
 And accuracy was less than 0.85.
+This model had the same number of units as the 64 size of 1 hidden layer, but somehow the accuracy was not improving.

 # Last Model
 32 size of convolutional layer